whees/EliminatesAndSubsets/README.md

 ## Definitions

-Given two problems, Alpha and Beta,
+Given two problems, Alpha and Beta

 **eliminate:** Alpha is an eliminate of Beta if and only if: